Clara-Maria Barth

 Research

 My research focuses on the user-centered design and development of personalized digital health solutions for individuals with Type 1 Diabetes (T1D).
 Managing T1D requires constant attention to multiple factors, including insulin administration, physical activity, diet, alcohol consumption, and stress, to maintain blood glucose levels within target ranges.
-Living with T1D is a continuous balancing act, with individuals making about 180 more decisions per day than those without T1D.
+Living with T1D is a continuous balancing act, with individuals spending more than one hour per day thinking about T1D.

 In recent years, T1D management has seen remarkable technological advancements, from continuous glucose monitoring (CGM) to automated insulin delivery and closed-loop systems.
-But, the lived experience of managing T1D remains an intiensive, time-consuming, and emotionally demanding process.
+But, the lived experience of managing T1D remains an intensive, time-consuming, and emotionally demanding process.
 By working closely with individuals living with T1D, my research explores how emerging health technologies can be designed and personalized to better support the daily realities of managing such a complex condition.
+At the same time, my work looks at how these technologies may exclude people that do not represent the majority of users.

 If you are interested in working with health data, be it from a human-centered design or data-science perspective, please contact me.